ElliottjPierce/noiz/README.md

 This is because `libnoise` uses a permutation table for it's rng where `noiz` uses a custom hash function.
 This mean two things:
 First, `libnoise` will invalidate a cache line, which is not reflected in these benches since nothing was competing for the cache.
-Second, `libnoise` will yiled repeating noise from far away.
+Second, `libnoise` will produce repeating noise from far away.
 ![problem](images/value_2d_libnoise.png)
 See the tiling?
 This is at a frequency of 200.
 By contrast, here's `noiz` at a frequency of 1024: